 About the Mission Trip

 The purpose of this trip is primarily to create cross-cultural relationships.
 Our hope is to provide opportunities for relationship building through which Christ can be shared.
 To facilitate this we will be working on 3 projects.
-Our projects will include: working on a secondary school, holding medical clinics and running a vbs (if our group has leaders).
+Our projects include: working on a secondary school, holding medical clinics and running a vbs (if our group has leaders).

 Massai Mara, Kenya